Doctor, Heal Thy Wounded Inner Child

 “When we know how to suffer, we suffer much, much less” ~Thich Nhat Hanh

-Once you understand self-acceptance (who knew you were supposed to accept yourself?), you unlock the key to visiting and comforting your wounded inner child.
+Once you understand self-acceptance (who knew you were supposed to accept yourself?), you will have unlocked the key to visiting and comforting your wounded inner child.

 Inner child work (or inner child healing) is a process that can start whenever you are ready.
-First step: get curious about your thinking.
-As they say: create space to think about your thought.
+The first step is to get curious about your thinking.
+Create space to think about your thoughts.
 Hello, is that me there thinking, or maybe something else that no longer serves me?
 I’m curious.
-I’m going to sit with that thought for a second and see where it goes.
+I will sit with that thought for a second and see where it goes.